 Download WebSSH Essential (free)

-Shelly is an SSH client alternative based on Putty.
-Unlike the other apps in this list, Shelly only supports SSH protocol.
-The app is pretty basic and you are greeted with a connection manager screen.
+Shelly is a dedicated SSH client app based on PuTTY.
+The app is pretty basic and you are greeted with a connection manager screen on startup.
 Here, your added and recent connections will appear.
 Shelly doesn’t allow you to have multiple sessions or connections in the free variant.

 Overall Shelly is a good SSH client but most of the advanced features like key generation, are premium which makes the free one quite basic and unappealing to the power users.